aidenzepp/Crypto-Discord-Bot/README.md

         5. Nickname (the string form of the nickname a user has chosen for the server)
         6. Colour (a 'colour' object that has been stored in the file as a string)
         7. Joined At (a 'datetime' object that has been stored in the file as a string)
+    - For more information on the **discord.Member** object, click [here](https://discordpy.readthedocs.io/en/latest/api.html#member) to visit Discord’s API Reference for a ‘Member’.

 - `see_user_info`
     - **Aliases:** `see-user-info`, `see-uinfo`, `seeuser`
-    - **Attributes:** *member (discord.Member)*
+    - **Attributes:** *target: Optional[Member]*
-        - *member*: takes a `discord.Member` object as the attribute; simply @ the user along with the command (e.g. "{Insert Prefix Here}add_user_info @ExampleUser#0000").
+        - *target*: takes an **optional** [`discord.Member`](https://discordpy.readthedocs.io/en/latest/api.html#member) object as the attribute; simply @ the user -- as would normally be done when trying to tag a user in Discord -- along with the command (e.g. "{Insert Prefix Here}see_user_info @ExampleUser#0000").
+            > **Note:** if no `target` is specified, the `target` will automatically become the author of the command call (the author of the message).

-    - **Description:** sends a message in the embed form to the channel it was called in, containing the information of the user @'d; if the user can't be found in the filepath **'src/hidden/ALL_USERS_INFO.json'**, the commands sends an error message in the embed form to the channel it was called in, stating that the user could not be found and to try using the `adduser` command to add the user to the system.
+    - **Description:** sends a message in the embed form to the channel it was called in, containing the information of the user targeted; if the user can't be found in the directory **'src/hidden/ALL_USERS_INFO'**, the commands sends an error message in the embed form to the channel it was called in, stating that the user could not be found and to try using the `adduser` command to add the user to the system.
-        > **Note:** Any stock or cryptocurrency information stored within the user's information is not displayed.
+        > **Note:** any cryptocurrency information stored within the user's information is not displayed.

     - The information stored and displayed is as follows:
         1. Display Name
         2. Discriminator